 Cause Solution RTC (real-time clock) battery may need to be replaced.
-NOTE: Connecting the computer to a live AC outlet prolongs the life of the RTC battery.
 First, reset the date and time under Control Panel (Computer Setup can also be used to update the RTC date and time).
-If the problem persists, replace the RTC battery.
-See the Hardware Reference Guide for instructions on installing a new battery, or contact an authorized dealer or reseller for RTC battery replacement.
+If the problem exclusion the RTC hottony Sec the the life of the RTC battery.
+Hardware Reference Guide for instructions on installing a new battery, or contact an authorized dealer or reseller for RTC battery replacement.